tusharjain1082/TheBook.Net/README.md

 13. import .txt, .rtf, .xaml documents with their titles/names into current node path.
 14. clone node to custom location.
 15. copy, paste, write, collect, organize texts. you can write myriads of books with myriads of chapters each in their own unique nodes/records with titles/names.
+16. sticky notes feature.
-16. minimal optimized memory use.
+17. minimal optimized memory use.
-17. most bugs fixed. a ready open source software with complete source code.
+18. most bugs fixed. a ready open source software with complete source code.

 ## using TheBook.Net
 download completely portable self-contained application zip package located in releases section and use it rightaway with no dependency or .net issue because all dependencies are included with the application. if you have .Net 10.0 Desktop runtime installed in windows, you can also straightforwardly run the application from "bin\release\net10.0-windows" folder.